M66B/FairEmail/FAQ.md

 **(185) Can I install FairEmail on Windows?**

 Yes, you can if you use Windows 11 or later and install the [Windows Subsystem for Android](https://learn.microsoft.com/en-us/windows/android/wsa/).

-You'll need to [download the GitHub version](https://github.com/M66B/FairEmail/releases) of the app and sideload it, which means you need to enable developer mode, please [see here](https://learn.microsoft.com/en-us/windows/android/wsa/#test-and-debug) about how to.
+You'll need to [download the GitHub version](https://github.com/M66B/FairEmail/releases) of the app and sideload it, which means that you need to enable developer mode, please [see here](https://learn.microsoft.com/en-us/windows/android/wsa/#test-and-debug), and that you need to install adb (platform tools), [see here](https://developer.android.com/studio/command-line/adb).

 You can install the app via the Windows command line like this:

 ```
+cd /path/to/platform-tools
 adb connect 127.0.0.1:58526
 adb install /path/to/FairEmail-xxx.apk
 ```